theforeman/theforeman.org/plugins/katello/developers.md

 Make sure to follow the instructions and update the docs to use the current release version.
 Submit a pull request to theforeman.org repository with the changes.

 Congratulations, you have successfully branched all of the repositories and prepared them for release.
 We recommend double checking each repository ensuring that the branch exists in the upstream repository, that the top of the commit stack in that branch includes the tag you created prior to branching (so that you have an initial tag point that represents the branch point) and that the tag itself exists.
-The last part of this step is to send to a follow up email letting the community know that everything has been branched.
+The last part of this step is to send to a follow up notification letting the community know that everything has been branched.

 ### Step 6.
 Pin katello-installer puppet modules for release